Optimize

 Optimize Overview

-To discover all the different optimization opportunities across your environment, select Optimize from the CloudZero top navigation.
-This will display the Optimize Overview tab.
+Select Optimize from the CloudZero navigation to display the Optimize Overview tab.

 Summary of Costs, Potential Savings, and Recommendations